 pH

-The Power of Hydrogen, or pH, is a measure of how acidic or basic a solution is.
-It’s the most essential analysis in all of winemaking informing us of microbial inhibition and chemical speciation.
 At wine pH (~pH 3-4), there are no dangerous pathogens to human life, and this has largely shaped the traditions and legislature around winemaking.
-Since we won’t get sick, we have far more leeway with winery sanitation.
-Nevertheless, pH helps winemakers understand the proclivity of wine towards spoilage, thus giving us a framework for sanitary demand.
-Rather than thinking of sanitation as an absolute practice, we can discuss its relevance as a stylistic tool depending on varying pH values.
+Since the risk of food born illness is very low, winemakers have far more leeway with winery sanitation than with other food products.
+Nevertheless, pH helps winemakers understand the proclivity of wine towards spoilage, thus giving them a framework for sanitary demand.
+Rather than thinking of sanitation as an absolute, we can discuss its relevance as a stylistic tool depending on varying pH values.
 Furthermore, pH also influences the speciation of chemicals in wine, most notably sulfur, phenolics, and metals, and their roles in antimicrobial and antioxidant activity.

 Sanitary Demand